What Is The Top 5 Percent Income In The UK 2026?

 Growing Generational Wealth with Life Insurance

-All of that said, there are some ways you can make more of an impact.
+All that said, you can make a greater impact in some ways.
 Life insurance is one such way.

 Life insurance is, on the face of it, quite simple.
 You apply for coverage from a life insurance provider.
-They offer you a policy that costs X amount of money and pays out Y amount of money when the conditions are met.
+They offer you a policy that costs X and pays out Y when the conditions are met.

 As long as the benefit is paid out, you usually stand to gain more than you put in for the policy.
 A 40-year policy at £30 per month is a sum total of £14,400 (assuming a flat rate rather than adjustable rates) and is quite likely to pay out significantly more than £14,000.